Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Project Names of Library Files.

-When you create the Ms-Access database with the name abcd.mdb; by default, the same name abcd will be inserted into the Project Name control in the database.
+When you create the MS-Access database with the name abcd.mdb, by default, the same name abcd will be inserted into the Project Name control in the database.
 You can check the Project Name of your database by selecting the Tools Menu in the VBA Editing Window.
 You will find a Menu Option like abcd Properties.
 You can open this option and set a different name in the Project Name control if needed.
-If you create a Standard Module with the name abcd you will run into Error: Name Conflicts with Existing Module, Project, or Object Library
+If you create a Standard Module with the name abcd, you will run into Error: Name Conflicts with Existing Module, Project, or Object Library

 Note: You may change the Project Name, but you are not allowed to use any of the Standard Modules' Names.

-You can read this Property Value in programs or in Debug Window using the statement x = Application.GetOption("Project Name").
+You can read this Property Value in programs or in the Debug Window using the statement x = Application.GetOption("Project Name").

 Let us inspect the Project Names of the first three files in the list given above.